kubernetes/community/sig-scalability/slos/throughput.md

 ### How to measure the SLI.

-Requires tto collect both the time duration of the connection and the amount of data transferred during that time.
+Requires to collect both the time duration of the connection and the amount of data transferred during that time.
 This can be done:

 - Client-side: In the application code or using a benchmark application.
 - Network devices: Packet inspection and analysis on nodes along the network datapath.